PeachCoffeeJ/hexagon-microarch/README.md

 We use Xiaomi 12 featuring Qualcomm Snapdragon 8 Gen 1 to test the microarchitectural attacks on the Hexagon DSP.
 We set up our Hexagon SDK environment on Windows 11.

 ## Status
-This project is the part of my master thesis and currently it is under active research and development.
+This project is the part of my master thesis and currently it is still under research and development.